funkhaus/factory-archive/README.md

 The Project Specification is unique to each project and covers things like fonts and colors used on the project, be sure to read both.

-#### Global components
+#### Dependent components

-It's common that a Project will include some global components (often mentioned in the Component Request).
+It's common that a Project will include some dependent or global components (often mentioned in the Component Request).
 You can put these in the `/global` folder, they will be ignored by Storybook.

 A common example of this is `<router-link>` or `<nuxt-link>`, or some of the related WordPress [`fuxt` components we often use](https://github.com/funkhaus/fuxt/tree/master/components).

 #### Funkhaus best practices